Skip to content ↓

 Writing

-During this term we will be focusing on using great language, punctuation and more complex sentences to write fiction and non-fiction texts based on high-quality texts.
+During this term we will be focusing on using great language, punctuation and more complex sentence structures to write fiction and non-fiction texts based on high-quality texts.
 The texts we will use this term are:

 We will continue to practise our handwriting and the cursive script, checking that letters are all of a consistent size and ensuring capital letters and ascending letters are much taller and well-formed.